 What to wear in the Amazon Rainforest will depend largely on your own personal preference.
-As a general guide for people on our Amazon jungle tours, we normally advise taking loose-fitting, cotton clothing.
+As a general guide for people on our Amazon jungle tours, and even on luxury Amazon tours, we normally advise taking loose-fitting, cotton clothing.
 This not only keeps you cool but will make it harder for mosquitoes to bite.
 You can also see some suggestions on things to take to the Amazon Rainforest.

 As mentioned in what is the Amazon Rainforest like, you should also take some warm clothes as the nights are about 15 degrees colder than day.